ncatlab/nlab-content/pages/8/9/1/0/10198/content.md

 * William Bragg Ewald, _From Kant to Hilbert, From Kant to Hilbert: Readings in the Foundations of Mathematics_, 2 vols. (original readings in English translation)

-* Paolo Mancosu, _Philosophy of Mathematics and Mathematical Practice in the Seventeenth Century_, OUP, 1996.
+* Paolo Mancosu, _Philosophy of mathematics and mathematical practice in the seventeenth century_, OUP, 1996.

+* Imre Lakatos, _Proof and refutations_

 The role of [[Heraclitus]]: